JustToThePoint English Website Version

 Differentiability at a point

-Such a matrix Df(x) is called the derivative (or Jacobian) of f at x.
+This matrix Df(x) is called the derivative or the Jacobian matrix of f at the point x.

-3. Uniqueness of Df(x).
-If the limit exists, the matrix Df(x) satisfying the limit in [*] is unique.
-In other words, there’s only one linear transformation that best approximates the function f at the point x.
+3. Uniqueness of the Jacobian.
+If the limit exists (equivalently, if such a matrix Df(x) satisfying the limit in [*] exits), the Jacobian is unique.
+In other words, there’s only one linear transformation that satisfies the definition and best approximates the function f at the point x (first order).

-4. Df(x)(z -x) represents the linear approximation of the change in f as we move from x to z.
+4. Df(x)(z -x) represents the best linear approximation to the change in f near x.
 Df(x) is the Jacobian matrix (which represents the derivative as a linear transformation) and it’s multiplied by the vector (z - x) (which is a vector in ℝn).
+It tells you how f changes in direction and magnitude when moving a small amount from x in any direction.

 Examples